allansson/saving-the-unsaveable/PITCHME.md

 Pipeline, revisited

-...
-3. _Apply command_
+1. _Apply command_
-4. Commit changes
+2. Commit changes
-5. On concurrency error, goto 3.
+3. On concurrency error, goto 1.
-6. Log command result
-7. Perform side-effects
+4. Perform side-effects

 - What if our network fails after committing? |
 - How do SQL-databases deal with this?        |